nemuelw/Statik/README.md

   pip3 install -r requirements.txt
   ```

-- Edit the config file to contain your VirusTotal API key
+- Edit the config file to contain your VirusTotal API key instead

 ## Usage

 ```
-python3 statik.py sample/sample
+python3 statik.py sample/mal
 ```

-Replace 'sample/sample' with the file you would like to analyze
+Onwards, replace 'sample/mal' with the file you would like to analyze